krezaey/ahtohallan/index.md

 Hello, hello, and welcome to the show!
 This is Ahtohallan, a a magical language from the depths of the FCU (Frozen Cinematic Universe).
 Although it is inspired by our love of the FCU, one doesn't need to be a Frozen connoisseur to understand or use Ahtohallan!
 If you are, however, we hope you have fun seeing all the magical things water, code, and a little bit of love can offer!

 Ahtohallan introduces these language features:
-- An object oriented programming leanguage reminiscent of JavaScript
+- An object oriented programming language reminiscent of JavaScript
 - Frozen casing: A style of casing where everything is capitalized, and separated by ~ Like~This !
 Additionally, all keywords should be capitalized.
 - Like ice, the language is strong and dynamic
 - No primitive types
 - Typed parameters
 - Function return types
-- Built-in functions
+- Minimal Built-in functions
 - In Ahtohallan, you can break and return from programs!
 You are not limited to being within a loop/switch statement, or a function.
 You can halt a program, or make a program return a value.
 How magical!
 - Introducing universe appropriate error messages!